judahrand/pgjdbc/docs/documentation/head/ssl-client.md

 In the event of problems extra debugging information is available by adding `-Djavax.net.debug=ssl` to your command line.

-To instruct the JDBC driver to try and establish a SSL connection you must add the connection URL parameter `ssl=true`.
-See [SSL Connection parameters](connect.html#ssl)

 <a name="nonvalidating"></a>
 ## Using SSL without Certificate Validation